 I do my best to keep the hours of operation and pricing up to date for each attraction, however, these can change at any time.
 I recommend getting updated hours and pricing for your dates of travel.
 The link to the official website is provided for each site.

-We have lots more information about Lisbon (and Portugal) which you can see in our Portugal Travel Guide.
+We have visited Lisbon multiple times and we have lots more info about Lisbon (and Portugal) which you can see in our Portugal Travel Guide.

 How Many Days Do You Need in Lisbon?